 WTI crude hit its highest since July 2015 after the Energy Information Administration said U.S. stockpiles fell by 5.2 million barrels in the week ended Friday, dashing analysts' expectations for a build.

-Energy stocks led the way up on Wall Street, boosted by the higher oil prices.
-Exxon and Chevron were the largest gainers on the S&P 500, helping offset a near 6-percent decline in shares of Intel after a disappointing revenue forecast.
+Energy stocks were boosted by the higher oil prices and helped offset a near 6-percent decline in shares of Intel after a disappointing revenue forecast.

 "The severe weakness in energy prices really took a toll.
 We've had a few starts up only to see prices fall, but this time it seems different, the price holding for longer and investors are warming to the sector," said Rick Meckler, president of LibertyView Capital Management in Jersey City, New Jersey.